Proudly Canadian flag Canadian

 According to a recent Samsung report, 95% of survey respondents said that cost was a significant factor in how they manage their mobile device strategy.
 It’s no wonder, given that the average total cost of a mobile device per employee was about $1,200 USD per year, with management alone making up $458 of that.

 Device as a Service (DaaS) has emerged as a third-party service offering that’s effectively reshaped how companies manage their mobile fleets, and how they pay for that management.
-Specifically, DaaS helps to convert high upfront capital expenditure (CapEx) associated with in-house management into predictable operating expenditure (OpEx), which makes fleet management more efficient and scalable.
+Specifically, DaaS helps to convert high upfront capital expenditure (CapEx) associated in-house management into predictable operating expenditure (OpEx), which makes fleet management more efficient and scalable.

 This article will explore how DaaS facilitates this shift, why that’s beneficial, and what to look for when selecting a DaaS provider.